What Fireworks Feel like When You Have PTSD

 Working Holidays on the 59th Floor

 I work in hospitality.
-That means I work most holidays, while the rest of the world toasts and rests.
+That means I work most holidays, while the rest of the world toasts and rests, drinks champagne and enjoys their extra days off that week.

-From the 59th floor, the view is breathtaking.
-Guests gasp when fireworks light up the skyline.
+From the 59th floor, the view is breathtaking, and guests gasp when fireworks light up the sky.
+At that height we’re actually above them, and have to look down or just at eye level to see them.
 They point, they smile, they call me over to look.

 But inside, I’m screaming.